devflowinc/ruby-sdk/docs/AuthApi.md

 Get Me

-Get Me  Get the user corresponding to your current auth credentials.
+Get the user corresponding to your current auth credentials.

 ### Examples